EEG-Driven 3D Object Reconstruction with Style Consistency and Diffusion Prior: Experiments

 As shown in Table~\ref{Quantitative_2d} and Table~\ref{table3_3d}, our quantitative analysis results are presented.
 We primarily used the following metrics to evaluate the performance of the reconstructed 2D and 3D models: 1) Fréchet Inception Distance (FID) ~\cite{FID}, which assesses the difference between the reconstructed 2D images and real images; 2) Structural Similarity Index Measure (SSIM) ~\cite{wang2004image}, which measures the authenticity of the 2D images; 3) Inception Score (IS) ~\cite{Szegedy}, which evaluates the quality and diversity of the reconstructed images; 4) LPIPS ~\cite{zhang2018unreasonable}, which assesses the 3D reconstruction quality of reference views; and 5) Contextual Distance ~\cite{mechrez2018contextual}, which measures the pixel-level similarity between novel view renderings and reference images.

 \paragraph{\textbf{Quantitative Analysis of 2D}}Among these metrics, 1), 2), and 3) are quantitative indicators for 2D images.
 As shown in Table \ref{Quantitative_2d}, some values are missing due to the fact that certain metrics were not reported in the literature for the comparison methods, and the source code was not publicly available.
-For the Acc metric in the 50-way top-1 task, the accuracy of our proposed method is 21.4\% higher than that of DreamDiffusion.
-In terms of the IS metric, our model also significantly outperforms Brain2Image and NeuroVision, indicating that the images generated by our model are more realistic and clearer.
+For the Acc metric in the 50-way top-1 task, the accuracy of our proposed method is 21.4\% higher than that of DreamDiffusion ~\cite{BaiECCV24}.
+In terms of the IS metric, our model also significantly outperforms Brain2Image ~\cite{KavasidisMM17} and NeuroVision ~\cite{Khare}, indicating that the images generated by our model are more realistic and clearer.
 Compared to these models, our method demonstrates superior performance in both diversity and authenticity of the reconstructed images from EEG signals.

 \paragraph{\textbf{Quantitative Analysis of 3D}}Metrics 4) and 5) are qualitative indicators for 3D objects.
-As shown in Table \ref{table3_3d}, we evaluated the LPIPS and Contextual Distance metrics from different angles during the process of generating color-consistent 3D objects using EEG signals.
+As shown in Table \ref{table3_3d}, we evaluated the LPIPS and Contextual Distance metrics from different angles during the process of generating style-consistent 3D objects using EEG signals.
 The Acc metric here refers to the scores obtained using CLIP, where we assess the semantic similarity between the newly generated views and the reference views to measure the results.

-\paragraph{\textbf{Ablation Study of 3D}}We conducted three ablation experiments to quantitatively analyze the impact of each component on the visual quality of color-consistent 3D objects.
+\paragraph{\textbf{Ablation Study of 3D}}We conducted three ablation experiments to quantitatively analyze the impact of each component on the visual quality of style-consistent 3D objects.
 Table \ref{Ablation Study 3d} presents the results of the ablation studies.
 When all components are utilized, our network achieves the best performance.

-1) ${{\mathcal{L}}_{color}}$.
-To enable the EEG reconstruction of color-consistent 3D objects, we introduced neural style loss, which ensures that the 2D images reconstructed from different viewpoints using EEG maintain color consistency with GT.
-This approach facilitates the generation of color-consistent 3D objects.
+1) ${{\mathcal{L}}_{neuron-style}}$.
+To enable the EEG reconstruction of style-consistent 3D objects, we introduced neural style loss, which ensures that the 2D images reconstructed from different viewpoints using EEG maintain style consistency with GT.
+This approach facilitates the generation of style-consistent 3D objects.